Poly recognizes donors in many ways

 Report of Giving

-The annual Report of Giving, published in the fall and newly online in 2015, recognizes all gifts and contributions to Polytechnic School during the previous fiscal year (July 1-June 30).
+The annual Report of Giving, available in print and online in the fall, recognizes all gifts and contributions to Polytechnic School during the previous fiscal year (July 1-June 30).
 It provides an opportunity for the school to thank its donors and volunteers and to highlight the Poly community’s successes.

 Donor club levels